A New Book Coming in 2027

 The final section explores neurodiversity-affirming therapeutic support.

-It focuses on helping autistic women build safety, regulation, self-understanding, and sustainable well-being in lives that more fully fit their needs, capacities, and strengths.
+It focuses on helping autistic women build safety, regulation, self-understanding, self-trust, sustainable well-being, and lives that more fully fit their needs, capacities, strengths, and values.

-Topics include psychoeducation, sensory-informed support, nervous system regulation, burnout recovery, unmasking and identity repair, self-advocacy, accommodations, and helping autistic women build lives aligned with who they are.
+Topics include psychoeducation, sensory-informed support, nervous system regulation, burnout recovery, unmasking and identity repair, self-advocacy, accommodations, relationships, healthcare navigation, and helping autistic women create lives aligned with who they are.

 Together, these sections move from deeper understanding to clearer identification and more meaningful support.